LemonAppDev/konsist-documentation/advanced/when-konsist-api-is-not-enough.md

-# When Konsit API Is Not Enough
+# When Konsist API Is Not Enough

 You may encounter scenarios where Konsist APi is not exposing all of the required information.